sabre1041/openshift-internal-roadshow/exercises/02-docker.md

 1. Select *Browse*
 1. Select *Pods*

-Under status you will see pending with the arrows circling (rather than running).
+Under status you may see pending with the arrows circling (rather than running).

 You can also use the *oc* command line tool and keep checking on the pod